SylvainMontagny/stm32wl-compiler-webApp/README.md

 We also have the *montagny/arm-compiler:1.0* image that we will use for compilation.
 We set it to *deploy replicas 0* since we don't want to start it at *docker-compose up*, we only want to pull it.

-**Step 2:** Send compilation through application interface When you click on the *Compile* button on the interface, it will send a **POST request** to the **/compile API route**, sending a JSON payload with all the necessary compilation parameters
+**Step 2:** Send compilation through application interface When you click on the *Compile* button on the interface, it will send a **POST request** to the **/compile API route**, sending a JSON payload with all the necessary compilation parameters, and also the *Client socket ID* to allow logs communication in real time with the client.
 ```bash
 POST /compile
 Content-Type: application/json